manfredsteyer/angular-oidc-lib/src/readme.md

-# AngularJS with OAuth2 and OpenId Connect Implicit Flow Sample
+# Simple Lib for using OAuth2 and OIDC in Angular

 ## Installation